mksinicus/rime-zhupin/README.md

 ## Known issues

-- Combinations *ju, qu, xu, yu* cannot be *jv, qv, xv, yv* at input
+- Combinations *ju, qu, xu, yu* cannot be *jv, qv, xv, yv* at input.
+But maybe this way is better, since `v` can stand for *zh*, an initial.

 ## Todos

 - [ ] Make a luna-pinyin compatible schema
-- [ ] Experimental: use not symbols, but letters not used for finals to mark tones at input (optional, while normal terra-pinyin ones are preserved).
-This is also for better compatibility with Trime, who normally gives a distorted keyboard layout for terra-pinyin without proper configuration
+- [ ] Fork a schema that still use terra-pinyin-like tone markers
-- [ ] Draw visual keymap
+- [ ] Draw a visual keymap
+- [ ] Handle `preedit` rules to show valid pinyin rather than the input

 ## Credits

 This schema is heavily inspired by zaqzrh's [Tone-double_pinyin](https://github.com/zaqzrh/Tone-double_pinyin/) schema.
-I would like to fork it, but it does not provide a license, so I didn't risk doing so.
+I would like to fork it, but since it does not provide a license, I didn't risk doing so.